hpi-swa-teaching/SqueakMaps/packages/SqueakMaps-Tests.package/SMAPinManagementTests.class/README.md

-SMAPinManagementTests provides tests for the pin handling
+SMAPinManagementTests contains tests for the pin handling.